nf-core/sarek/doc/REFERENCES.md

 ### `--download`

-Only with `--genome smallGRCh37` If the `--dowload` option is specify, the [`smallRef` repository](https://github.com/szilvajuhos/smallRef). repo will be automatically downloaded from github.
-Do not use on UPPMAX cluster Bianca or on similar clusters where such things are not allowed.
+Only with `--genome smallGRCh37`.
+If this option is specify, the [`smallRef` repository](https://github.com/szilvajuhos/smallRef) repo will be automatically downloaded from GitHub.
+Not to be used on UPPMAX cluster Bianca or on similar clusters where such things are not allowed.

 ```
 nextflow run buildReferences.nf --download --genome smallGRCh37